 Who can apply?

-The CDC Museum Disease Detective Camp is open to motivated students who will be high-school juniors or seniors during the 2024-2025 school year.
+The Disease Detective Camp is open to motivated students who will be high-school juniors or seniors during the 2025-2026 school year.
 In other words, the applicant must currently be a sophomore or junior.
 Applicants must be 16 years old by the first day of the camp to comply with CDC’s laboratory safety requirements.
+This is a federal mandate.
 Absolutely no exceptions can be made to this rule.

-A government-issued picture ID is required to get through the security checkpoints at CDC.
+A government-issued picture ID, a driver’s license or passport, is required to get through the security checkpoints at CDC.
 If you are selected as a camper, you will receive additional information on what you will need to bring with you.

 How do I apply?